 Terman earned his bachelor’s and ENG degrees at Stanford before leaving for MIT to get his PhD.
 In 1925, he returned to Stanford to begin a career that would span the next four decades.

 As dean of the School of Engineering, Terman recognized that two forces — graduate study and government support of basic research — would reshape the workings of universities.
+The four editions of his Radio Engineering textbook was the electronics bible for more than two decades of students.
 He also foresaw that the local high-technology industry could provide financial assistance, intellectual support and professional stimulation for faculty and students alike.
 That helped create a spirit of innovation and entrepreneurship that sparked the rise of Silicon Valley.